manuxi/SuluEventBundle/README.md

 ## 🧶 Configuration
 This bundle contains settings for controlling the following tasks:
-- Settings for single view - Switch for header, default hero snippet and breadcrumbs
+- Settings for single view - Toggle for header, default hero snippet and breadcrumbs
 - Landing pages for breadcrumbs: this can be used to configure the intermediate pages for the breadcrumbs

 ## 👩‍🍳 Contributing